Neuro-Oncology

 Patients and their parents should be advised to avoid the overuse of acute medications.
 Medication overuse or analgesic rebound headaches can frequently lead to an increase in headache frequency and require cessation of acute therapy for recovery.
 Any patient having at least one headache per week should be considered a candidate for preventative medication with a “rescue” option for breakthrough headaches.

 The goal of preventative treatment is to reduce headache frequency and decrease headache disability.
-Ultimately, the goal is to maintain this reduction at an acceptable level for a long enough period of time so the preventative medication can be discontinued and the bio-behavioral therapy alone can sustain this response.
-Again, there are no absolutes as to what this frequency must be nor for how long, but in general most patients can be successfully weaned off of their preventative medication once they are at one to two headaches per month for 3 to 6 months.
+Ultimately, the goal is to maintain this reduction at an acceptable level for a long enough time period so the preventative medication can be discontinued and the bio-behavioral therapy alone can sustain this response.
+Again, there are no absolutes as to what this frequency must be nor for how long, but in general, most patients can be successfully weaned off of their preventative medication once they are at one to two headaches per month for 3 to 6 months.
 This time period may be altered based on the school year.
 Children typically experience decreases in headache frequency over the summer when they are out of school.
 Early summer provides an opportunity to reduce medication.
 Headaches often worsen in the fall with the start of the school year as well as in late spring.
 Thus, these are less desirable times to discontinue preventative medication.

 For children, the effective doses for most preventative anti-seizure medications have not been established, but in general the doses should be slowly increased, typically increasing the dose as tolerated over 6 to 8 weeks to the lower dosages used for epilepsy (90).

-Lewis and colleagues completed a randomized, double-blind, placebo-controlled, multicenter, 16-week study evaluated the efficacy and safety of topiramate for the prevention of pediatric migraine (38).
+Lewis and colleagues completed a randomized, double-blind, placebo-controlled, multicenter, 16-week study that evaluated the efficacy and safety of topiramate for the prevention of pediatric migraine (40).
 The primary efficacy measure was the percent reduction in the monthly migraine attack rate compared with baseline.
 The percent reductions in the monthly rates of migraine days, headache days, migraine attacks, migraine days with rescue medication, and the 50% responder rate were also evaluated.
 A total of 106 pediatric subjects with migraine with a mean (±SD) age of 14.2 (±1.6) years were randomized to topiramate 50 mg/day, topiramate 100 mg/day, or placebo.
 Topiramate 100 mg/day, but not 50 mg/day, resulted in a statistically significant reduction from baseline compared with placebo in the monthly migraine attack rate (72.2% vs. 44.4%) during the last 12 weeks of double-blind treatment.
 In addition, topiramate 100 mg/day, but not 50 mg/day, resulted in statistically significant percent reductions from baseline compared with placebo in the monthly rates of migraine days, headache days, and migraine attacks (24-hour rule; 48-hour rule).
 The 50% responder rate was statistically significantly higher for the topiramate 100 mg/day treatment group compared with placebo.
 Topiramate 100 mg/day for preventive treatment of migraine was both effective and well tolerated in pediatric migraine subjects.

 For antidepressant medications, amitriptyline is the most widely used tricyclic antidepressant for headache prevention.
-In the pediatric population, the efficacy data are limited by open-labeled or small sample studies (35; 20).
+In the pediatric population, the efficacy data are limited by open-labeled or small sample studies (37; 22).
 Other antidepressants have been used to a lesser degree with mixed results.

-Antihypertensive agents have also been used for headache prevention and include beta-blockers (44; 93) and calcium channel blockers with flunarizine, available in Europe for migraine prevention (17; 72) with grade I evidence of its effectiveness (36).
+Antihypertensive agents have also been used for headache prevention and include beta-blockers (46; 93) and calcium channel blockers with flunarizine, available in Europe for migraine prevention (19; 73) with grade I evidence of its effectiveness (38).

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.